 Learn about some of the additional rates and charges that may appear on your bill.

 - The Ontario Energy Board (OEB) sets the residential and small business rates for electricity under Ontario’s Regulated Price Plan (RPP).
-The OEB reviews and adjusts these rates, if required, twice a year: in the summer (May 1) and in the winter (November 1).
-The majority of Hydro Ottawa’s residential customers pay Time-of-Use rates.
-If you are a Tiered price customer, please visit oeb.ca for more information.
+The OEB reviews and adjusts these rates, if required, typically twice a year: in the summer (May 1) and in the winter (November 1).
+The majority of Hydro Ottawa’s residential customers are billed under the RPP.
+Temporary fixed COVID-19 rates have been put in place in both 2020 and 2021.